ThyPandaKing/Tirutsava-Web-design.github.io/README.md

 3. You can pick ANY ONE of the given FOLDERS (Artists), and start adding style to that page, ONLY ONE Fan page will be considered for final evaluation.

-4. Marking Scheme ->
+4. Submit before 21/02/2021

-   a.
-Web design - 45 marks
+# Marking Scheme

-   b.
-Responsiveness - 25 marks
+1. Web design - 45 marks
-   c.
-Animations used - 20 marks
+2. Responsiveness - 25 marks
-   d.
-Github pushes - 10 marks
+3. Animations used - 20 marks

-5. Submit before 21/02/2021
+4. Github pushes - 10 marks

 # Submission